The latest version of the Wahoo Kickr has improved ride feel thanks to a larger flywheel but is it enough to improve overall?

 Compare this to the Elite Drivo II, which is lighter overall.
 The Elite is a larger unit which is harder to store (for those tight on space) and the weight isn’t distributed as well as the Kickr.
 (In relation to where and how you hold the unit.)

 The compact nature of the Kickr is down to the legs, which fold flush against the body of the unit.
 This design also means it doesn’t need building when it comes out of the box.
 But there is a trade-off here.
 While the Wahoo Kickr is a stable platform, it isn’t as stable during hard efforts as the Elite.
 There’s a compromise between size, stability and storage.
 You decide which is more important.

 The Kickr’s ‘ready out of the box’ nature is complemented by the Shimano 105 cassette, a big improvement over the cassette previously provided.

 Video – Buyer’s guide to turbo trainers

-Via the app you can adjust the ergo setting, which is great for sessions where you want to sit a certain wattage.
+Via the app you can adjust the erg setting, which is great for sessions where you want to sit at a certain wattage.
 The previous problem was that if you did stop pedalling the system would be nigh on impossible to get going again.
-It adjusts now so you can manageably get back to up the wattage without needing to do a standing start effort.
+It now adjusts the resistance so you can get back up to your required wattage without needing to do a standing start effort.

-Connection via Bluetooth or Ant+ is easy and you can do both at the same time.
-External apps like Zwift work extremely well to, though I’m yet to explore many more to see how it compares but being open source it can connect to pretty much anything.
-At £999, you’ll have to be seriously into your numbers and training to get the most out of such an outlay.
+Connection via Bluetooth or ANT+ is easy and the unit allows you to do both at the same time.
+External apps like Zwift work seamlessly, and while I’m yet to explore many more to see how it compares, being open source means the Kickr can connect to pretty much anything.